DJ Rashad

-Rashad Harden (October 9, 1979 – April 26, 2014), known as DJ Rashad, was a Chicago-based electronic musician, producer and DJ known as a pioneer in the footwork genre and founder of the Teklife crew.
+Rashad Hanif Harden (October 9, 1979 – April 26, 2014), known as DJ Rashad, was a Chicago-based electronic musician, producer and DJ known as a pioneer in the footwork genre and founder of the Teklife crew.
 He released his debut studio album Double Cup on Hyperdub in 2013 to critical praise.
 He died in April 2014 from a drug overdose.

-Biography

-Career
+Early life

-Born in Hammond, Indiana on October 1, 1979, Rashad Hanif Harden was the son of Gloria and Anthony Harden.
-He grew up on 159th Street in the southern part of Calumet City, a suburb of Chicago.
+Born in Hammond, Indiana, on October 9, 1979, Harden was the son of Gloria and Anthony Harden.
+He grew up on 159th Street in the southern part of Calumet City, Illinois, a suburb of Chicago.

 He developed an early interest in music and began to DJ in his early teens, influenced by house and juke.
 In high school, Harden gained further DJ experience at the Kennedy-King College radio station WKKC.
 He also became a member of local dance troupes, including the HouseOMatics, The Phyrm, and Wolf Pac.
 In 1992 he made his first public appearance as a DJ at his high school dance party jubilation.

 While attending Thornwood High School, Harden met Morris Harper (aka DJ Spinn) during homeroom class.
 The two began to spend time at each other's houses producing tracks and performing at parties.
 Harden was one of the founders of the Teklife crew and developed the footwork style around dance battles in the Chicago metropolitan area.

+Career

-His first recording released to vinyl was the track "Child Abuse" on Dance Mania in 1998.
-He gained further global attention after releasing his single "Itz Not Rite" on Planet Mu and being included on their Bangs and Works album in 2010.
+Harden's first recording released to vinyl was the track "Child Abuse" on Dance Mania in 1998.
+He gained global attention after releasing his single "Itz Not Rite" on Planet Mu and being included on their Bangs and Works album in 2010.

-In 2013, Harden released the EPs I Don't Give a Fuck and Rollin on Kode9's Hyperdub label.
+Throughout 2012 and 2013, Rashad performed regularly at 285 KENT in Brooklyn, New York City, drawing further national attention to his own music and to Footwork.
+In 2013, Harden released the EPs I Don't Give a Fuck and Rollin on the Hyperdub label.
 These were followed by the debut full-length album Double Cup (2013), which featured collaborations with DJ Spinn, Taso, DJ Phil, Manny, Earl and Addison Groove.
 He was one of the performers at the Pitchfork Music Festival in Chicago in 2013 and completed support-slot on the tour of Chance the Rapper in December 2013.
-His last performance as a DJ was at Club Vinyl in Denver, CO on April 24, 2014.
+His last performance as a DJ was at Club Vinyl in Denver, Colorado on April 24, 2014.

 Death

-On Saturday, April 26, 2014, Harden was found dead at an apartment on West 21st Street, Chicago.
-An autopsy confirmed that the death was drug related, with heroin, cocaine and alprazolam (Xanax) being found in Rashad's system.
+On Saturday, April 26, 2014, Harden was found dead at an apartment on West 21st Street in Chicago.
+An autopsy confirmed that the death was drug related, with heroin, cocaine, and alprazolam (Xanax) being found in his system.
+A variety of artists paid tribute thereafter, with Vice writing that "Rashad will undoubtedly be remembered as one of contemporary dance music's most innovative stylists and most irreplaceable presences."